Our experts are here to help

 Lumens are the measurement of how bright a light bulb is.
 More specifically, lumens measure the total quantity of visible light emitted by a lamp or light source.
 When light sources are changed to CFLs or LEDs, they provide the same or better lighting but use much less electricity.
 Bulbs with higher lumen values produce more light.
 For example, a 450-lumen bulb has significantly less light than a 2600-lumen bulb.
 Lumens consider the bulb’s energy efficiency, reflectors, diffusers, and light emission angle to quantify total light output.

-The lumen measurement provides a standardised way to compare the brightness of different light bulbs.
-Traditionally, buying a bulb with equivalent or higher lumens than an old incandescent ensures brighter light.
-However, because LEDs are so energy efficient, you can often use fewer lumens to get the same lighting.
-Therefore, when evaluating and selecting light bulbs, lumens should be your primary measure of brightness.
+Lumens offer a standardised method to compare the brightness of various light bulbs.
+Typically, choosing a bulb with the same or higher lumens than your old incandescent guarantees brighter light.
+However, due to the energy efficiency of LEDs, you might use fewer lumens and still achieve the same effect.
+Consequently, lumens should be your main reference point when assessing and selecting light bulbs for brightness.

 LEDs vs. Lumens